-- 1. Be residents of the District.

-- 2. Be currently enrolled at a District college.

-- Be enrolled in at least 5 units.

-- Plan to continue as a District resident and enrolled as a District student through the one-year term of office.

-- 5. Have completed a minimum of 12 units.
+- 1. Be residents of the District. - 2.
+Be currently enrolled at a District college. - Be enrolled in at least 9 units for day students and 6 units for evening students. - Plan to continue as a District resident and enrolled as a District student through the one-year term of office. - Have completed a minimum of 12 units and a maximum of 60 units of college work.